 The effect of each alternative on public health and safety.
 Adverse impacts on public health and safety are not expected from the Proposed Alternative.
 No changes to historic parking and traffic patterns are anticipated.
-The Proposed Alternative would result in ADA-accessibility to the fishing piers/pedestrian boardwalks.
 Public safety would be improved by having designated parking areas and improved launch areas.
 Routine litter and marine debris removal would also serve to help minimize public health impacts.